fbpx

 Not all actions are created equal.

-If we want somebody to donate money to our cause, asking for money isn’t the first action we should request.
+If you want someone to donate money to your cause, asking for money isn’t the first action you should request.

-Asking somebody to give us their hard-earned money (as a donation or a purchase of a product) is a much larger ask than asking them for their attention.
+Asking someone to give you their hard-earned money (as a donation or a purchase of a product) is a much larger ask than asking them for their attention.

-If our goal is fundraising, we can start with small asks and work our way up to a donation.
-We can ask them to watch a quick video about your cause.
-Then maybe to join an email list.
-Then, down the road, once we’ve developed trust and a relationship with them, we can ask for the donation.
+You can ask them to watch a quick video about your cause.
+Then to join an email list.
+Then, down the road, once you’ve developed trust and a relationship with them, you can ask for the donation.

-This drastically increases the chance they take the action we want.
+This drastically increases the chance they take the action you want.

 Experiment.